The Legal Ramifications for Recording Netflix – Are There Any?

 Fortunately, over the past decade, the mass emergence of subscription-based streaming services like Netflix and Hulu has seen a significant decline in online piracy.
 TV shows and movies are supplied to these sites through a licensing agreement that protects the owner’s copyrights.
 Unsurprisingly, the nature of these licensing agreements means that not complying with the legal restrictions may result in severe penalties.

-This being said, there are some exceptions to the rules.
-Section 107 of the Copyright Act permits recording and viewing copyrighted films and TV shows for personal and non-commercial reasons as this is deemed fair use.
-Simply put, you can capture video files as long as you’re not distributing and selling them in the public domain.
+There are some exceptions to the rules.
+Section 107 of the Copyright Act permits recording and viewing copyrighted films and TV shows for personal and non-commercial reasons.
+You can capture video files as long as you’re not distributing and selling them in the public domain.

 One useful tip would be to find a video recorder tool that is DMCA-approved.
 Just lookout for a DMCA-protected badge on the website or contact the company directly to confirm that the software complies with all its legal requirements.
 Although there is no way to fully eradicate online piracy, avoiding illegal websites and counterfeit software will help make the internet a safer and fairer place not just for us but for the Tech Fools of the future.